-- 124. Night rating. - 125.
-Flight instruction requirements for a night rating. - 126.
-Privileges and limitations of night rating. - 127.
-Renewal requirements for a night rating.
+- 124. Night rating - 125.
+Flight instruction requirements for night rating - 126.
+Privileges and limitations of night rating

+127. Renewal requirements for night rating

-Flight Examiner Authorisation 128.
-Flight examiner requirements.
-129. Flight examiner training requirements.
-PART VII-LICENCES AND RATINGS FOR REMOTE PILOTS 130.
-General licensing specifications.
-131. Eligibility requirements for remote pilot licence.
-132. Category ratings for a remote pilot licence.
-133. Class and type ratings for remote pilot licence.
-134. Circumstances in which class and type ratings are required.
-135. Requirements for issue of class and type rating for remote pilot licence.
-136. Use of a FSTD for acquisition of experience and demonstration of competencies.
-137. Circumstances in which authorization to conduct remote pilot licence training is require ed.
-138. Crediting of RPAS flight time.
-139. Curtailment of privileges of remote pilots.
-Student Remote Pilot 140.
-Student remote pilot licence.
-141. Medical fitness.
-142. General knowledge and skill requirements for issue of remote pilot licence.
-143. Privileges of holder of remote pilot licence and conditions to be observed in sing the privileges.
-144. Specific experience for issue of remote pilot licence.
-145. Remote pilot licence training.
-1.4.6 RPAS Instructor Rating 146.
-Requirements for issue of RPAS instructor rating.
-147. Skill and experience for RPAS instructor rating.
-148. Remote pilot licence training.
-149. Privileges of holder of RPAS instructor rating and conditions to be observed in exercis sing the privileges.
-DAD Γ VIII- LICENCES FOR FLIGTH CREW MEMBERS OTHER THAN PILOTS IAIN Flight Engineer Licence 150.
-Licences and ratings required for flight engineer licences.
-151. General eligibility requirements for flight engineer licence.
-152. Aeronautical knowledge and skill requirements for flight engineer licence.
-153. Privileges and limitations of flight engineer licence.
-100. 111.110500 and immations of inghi origineer needee.
-Flight Radiotelephone Operator Licence 154.
-General eligibility requirements for flight radiotelephone operator licence.
-155. Skill and knowledge requirements for flight radiotelephone operator licence.
-156. Privileges of flight radiotelephone operator licence.
-157. Renewal requirements for flight radiotelephone operator licence.
+Flight Examiner Authorisation

+- 128. Flight examiner requirements - 129.
+Flight examiner training requirements

+PART VII-LICENCES AND RATINGS FOR REMOTE PILOTS

+- 130. General licensing specifications - 131.
+Eligibility requirements for remote pilot licence - 132.
+Category ratings for a remote pilot licence - 133.
+Class and type ratings for remote pilot licence - 134.
+Circumstances in which class and type ratings are required - 135.
+Requirements for issue of class and type rating for remote pilot licence - 136.
+Use of a FSTD for acquisition of experience and demonstration of competencies - 137.
+Circumstances in which authorisation to conduct remote pilot licence training is required - 138.
+Crediting of RPAS flight time - 139.
+Curtailment of privileges of remote pilots

+Student Remote Pilot

+- 140. Student remote pilot licence - 141.
+Medical fitness - 142.
+General knowledge and skill requirements for issue of remote pilot licence - 143.
+Privileges of holder of remote pilot licence and conditions to be observed in exercising the privileges - 144.
+Specific experience requirements for issuance of remote pilot licence - 145.
+Remote pilot licence training

+RPAS Instructor Rating

+- 146. Requirements for issuance of RPAS instructor rating - 147.
+Skill and experience for RPAS instructor rating

+- 148. Remote pilot licence training - 149.
+Privileges of holder of RPAS instructor rating and conditions to be observed in exercising the privileges

+PART VIII-LICENCES FOR FLIGTH CREW MEMBERS OTHER THAN PILOTS

+Flight Engineer Licence

+- 150. Licences and ratings required for flight engineer licences - 151.
+General eligibility requirements for flight engineer licence - 152.
+Aeronautical knowledge and skill requirements for flight engineer licence - 153.
+Privileges and limitations of flight engineer licence

+Flight Radiotelephone Operator Licence

+- 154. General eligibility requirements for flight radiotelephone operator licence - 155.
+Skill and knowledge requirements for flight radiotelephone operator licence - 156.
+Privileges of flight radiotelephone operator licence - 157.
+Renewal requirements for flight radiotelephone operator licence

-PART IX- LICENCES AND RATINGS FOR PERSONNEL OTHER THAN FLIGHT CREW MEMBERS
+PART IX-LICENCES AND RATINGS FOR PERSONNEL OTHER THAN FLIGHT CREW MEMBERS